calebstein1/sh-on-the-shttr/README.md

 It supports user accounts and local storage, as well as dynamically generated templates on the server

 Supported frontend frameworks:
-- HTML, CSS, and (maybe) Javascript
+- HTML, CSS, and Javascript
 - Maybe others?

 Installation Instructions: